Rohit0812/AVDataset/README.md

 This repository maintains a growing dataset of conversations based on Advaita Vedantic texts.
 The dataset is designed to provide a conversational format between a **Master (M)** and a **Questioner (Q)** to explore core concepts of Advaita Vedanta philosophy.
 This repository will be periodically updated with additional conversations as the dataset expands over time.

+This dataset has been created by preprocessing and reformatting texts from the book iamthat by Nisargaddata Maharaj.

 **This dataset has been used to fine-tune a Gemma model to help it learn the Advait Vedantic context.
 You can find the notebook here: https://github.com/Rohit0812/AVModel**

 ## Purpose of the Dataset